IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    Between March and June, the average price of beverages was more-or-less consistent, July saw a relatively large drop-off at around 5 _Currency_ which remains consistent in August.

-   With the stable average price of beverages and the fluctuations in volume for March to June and subsequent decrease in price and slight increase in volume for July, it would seem that the influence of product price is low to none on the volume of sales made.
+   With the stable average price of beverages, and the fluctuations in volume from March to June, and the subsequent decrease in price, and slight increase in volume for July: it would seem that the influence of product price is low to none on the volume of sales made.

  ### Customer Behaviour:
   *Page Preview:*